david-sauvage/effective-java-summary/README.md

 __Item 62 : Avoid Strings when other types are more appropriate__

 Avoid natural tendency to represent objects as Strings when there is better data types available.

+__Item 63 : String concatenation__

+Don't use the String concatenation operator to combine more than a few strings.
+Instead, use a StringBuilder.

+__Item 64 : Refer to objects by their interfaces__

+If an interface exists, parameters, return values, variables and fields should be declared using this interface to insure flexibility.
+If there is no appropriate interface, use the least specific class that provides the functionality you need.